Israeli troops kill 2 Palestinian attackers as tensions rise - WTMJ

 Sunday night is also the start of Jerusalem Day, a national holiday in which Israel celebrates its annexation of east Jerusalem and religious nationalists hold parades and other celebrations in the city.
 On Monday, an Israeli court is expected to issue a verdict on the evictions.

-Israel’s archenemy Iran was meanwhile marking its own Quds (Jerusalem) Day on Friday.
+Israel’s archenemy Iran was meanwhile marking its own Quds, or Jerusalem, Day on Friday.
 The national holiday typically features anti-Israel protests and fiery speeches by Iranian leaders predicting Israel’s demise.

 “The downward and declining movement of the Zionist regime has begun and will not stop,” Supreme Leader Ayatollah Ali Khamenei said in a televised address.
 He called for continuing armed “resistance” in the Palestinian territories and urged Muslim nations support it.